top of page

 So you have to do things now, in order to avoid discomfort in the future.

-And that future discomfort within yourself is correlated to the deeper human needs of safety, ease, and belonging, and it is triggered by your limiting core beliefs.
+And that future discomfort is correlated to the deepest human needs and it is triggered by your limiting core beliefs.

 Now these core beliefs can be anything, they are deeply personal and unique to each individual, and they tend to be tied to those needs of safety, ease, and sense of belonging.